surifirstpin/biplus_documentation/docs/SavedReports.md

 ## Edit Saved Report

- Click on edit icon to edit the dashboard report.
+ Click on **edit icon** to edit the dashboard report.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/57a42a8d038698acf71f644dde9c012b191c2e75/images/edit_dash_rep.png)

 ## Delete Saved Report

-To delete the dashboard from database, click on delete icon .
+To delete the dashboard from database, click on **delete icon**.
 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/68d855529345a5d0240aeb2d690ba98c80f0ade3/images/del_dash.png)

 ## Chart to Grid Change over ( Show Data / Show Visualization)

-To view data or visualization of the report saved click on the setting icon on far right of the dashboard report and choose  from the given options provided.
+To view data or visualization of dashboard report, saved click on the setting icon on far right of the dashboard report and choose  from the given options provided.

 -  Select **Show data** to display data report.
 -  Select **Show visualization** to view visualization of the report.